autisticvegan/practice/my-website/docs/Amazon stories/important ones/Learn and Be Curious.md

 - Added a workflow using protobufs, react, and golang
 - Implemented the function createRepository along with helper functions (i.e. commenting on a PR)
 - Made some tests and stuff
+- dashboards, metrics for monitoring etc

 ### Result:
 - People can now use Clutch to create new repositories Learned a lot about React.js, protobufs and Golang
+- open source is great
 - Why not use backstage?
 Backstage is a somewhat different use case